Saturday, 26 October 2024

 The following day I persuaded my sister and her husband to make a trip to Lytham, the salubrious residential town facing Southport on the other side of the mud flats of the Ribble estuary.
 As a youngster, I had spent many summer days here when my parents would cycle out on the tandem and where I would play in the paddling pools, admire the windmill, and discover ice cream.
 It was a fine but breezy day, the tide was out and the mud flats were no more appealing than yesteryear, nor had Southport got any nearer.

 Blackpool is only 5 miles away but is socially and economically more distant.
-It has declined from the UK's top holiday resort with a wealthy rapacious business community to a tumbleweed seaside town with the highest level of deprivation in England.
-A sad reminder of the days when the pleasure beach, donkeys on the sand, saucy postcards and sticks of rock made a holiday.
-Only the trams, the tower and the annual Strictly pilgrimage maintain any sense of pride today.
+It has declined from the UK's top holiday resort with a wealthy, rapacious business community to a tumbleweed seaside town with the highest level of deprivation in England.
+It is a sad reminder of the days when the pleasure beach, donkeys on the sand, saucy postcards, and sticks of rock made a holiday.
+Only the trams, the tower, and the annual Strictly pilgrimage maintain any sense of pride today.

 Returning to Preston, I became perplexed by the numerous new housing developments and a road network that baffled me and Google Satnav.
 The logical morphology of a twentieth-century town has been exploded by thousands of new houses and the school catchments have about as much logic as most social media posts.
-I began to think it was time to return to the simple geography of the part of Scotland where I am fortunate enough to live.
+It was time to return to the simple logical geography of the part of Scotland where I am fortunate enough to live.

 No comments: